How to apply

 If you name the person your husband or wife committed adultery with, they’ll get copies of the paperwork.

 You must pay a £550 fee to apply for a divorce.
 The way you pay depends on how you apply.
+Your fee will not be refunded after you are sent the notice that your application has been issued.

 You may be able to get help with fees if you get benefits or are on a low income.